martycheung/CppND-Facial-Emotion-Recognition/README.md

 ## Introduction
 This is the source code for a realtime facial emotion recognition application, which will be submitted for the capstone project of the Udacity C++ Nanodegree Program.
 Creating this app will involve the following steps:
 1. Build a deep learning model using Keras/Tensorflow in Python.
 Freeze and save the model graph and weights as a .pb file.
+(See [here](https://github.com/martycheung/CppND-Facial-Emotion-Recognition/tree/master/model) for more details on how I built the model and the jupyter notebooks, but note that this was not in scope of the Udacity project)
 2. Capture video using the laptop webcam in real-time using OpenCV.
 3. Use the cascade face detector in OpenCV to detect a face and its location (for simplicity, one face will be detected at a time).
 4. Draw a rectangular bounding box around the face (region of interest).